giaf/blasfeo/README.txt

 - X64_INTEL_HASWELL: Intel Haswell architecture or newer, AVX2 and FMA ISA, 64-bit OS.
 - X64_INTEL_SANDY_BRIDGE: Intel Sandy-Bridge architecture or newer, AVX ISA, 64-bit OS.
 - X64_INTEL_CORE: Intel Core architecture or newer, SSE3 ISA, 64-bit OS.
-- X64_AMD_BULLDOZER: AMD Bulldozer architecture, AVX and FMA ISA, 64-bit OS.
+- X64_AMD_BULLDOZER: AMD Bulldozer architecture, AVX and FMA ISAs, 64-bit OS.
+- ARMV7A_ARM_CORTEX_A15: ARMv7A architecture, VFPv3 and NEON ISAs, 32-bit OS.
 - GENERIC: generic target, coded in C, giving better performance if the architecture provides more than 16 scalar FP registers (e.g. many RISC such as ARM).

 The optimized linear algebra kernels are currently provided only for OS_LINUX and OS_MAC.